leangjia/blender_docs/manual/modeling/meshes/editing/retopology.rst

       Input target number of faces in the new mesh.
 Seed
    Random :term:`seed` to use with the solver;
-   different seeds will cause the remesher to come up with different quad layouts on the mesh
+   different seeds will cause the remesher to generate different quad layouts on the mesh.